XP Applications

 Introduction

-A single application may offer many different capabilities, from web apps and cms specific functionality to low level OSGi services that can be used by other apps.
+A single application may offer many different capabilities, from CMS schemas, to low level features like exposing services to other apps.

 Enonic Market